adriooa/DFS-to-find-fathers-of-SINK-vertices/README.md

 This DFS generate a list of lists of father of SINKs vertices, and also downward of a initial vertex.

 Example:
-  Vertex 1 is SINK and downward of initial vertex, and fathers of vertex 1 is 5 and 6 Vertex 2 isn't SINK but is downward of initial vertex and one of it fathers is 7 Vertex 3 isn't downward of initial vertex
+  Vertex 1 is SINK and downward of initial vertex, and fathers of vertex 1 is 5 and 6;
+  Vertex 2 isn't SINK but is downward of initial vertex and one of it fathers is 7;
+  Vertex 3 isn't downward of initial vertex.

-  Return of dfs: [[5,6], [7], []]
+  Return of dfs: [[5,6], [7], []].
                     1     2    3

 Time complexity: O(V + E), where V is the number of vertices and E is the number of edges in the graph.